 Dr. Marten’s Pascal Combat Boot

 The Pascal Combat Boot has been a fashion staple for decades now.
 Combined with both a classic combat boot look, solid design, and comfort these boots are great for a bush walk.
-A large selection of styles and colors ensure you can choose whatever suits you mood.
+A large selection of styles and colors ensure you can choose whatever suits your mood.
 After all, women’s safari clothes do not need to be all khaki and leather.
-The long history and great build quality means the boots should also hold up against the elements.
-I wouldn’t recommend them for a hard adventurer, but their more than enough for the average safari.
+The long history and great build quality mean the boots should also hold up against the elements.
+I wouldn’t recommend them for a hard adventurer, but they’re more than enough for the average safari.